Online Tour of the Library

 The Library Cafe: Take a break and boost your concentration with a snack and a beverage from the Library Cafe, located beside the east entrance.

-New Books Area: Our new arrivals stop here before being shelved in their permanent locations.
+New Books Area: Our new arrivals stop in the southeast corner of 1st floor before being shelved in their permanent locations.
 Besides books bought in support of the curriculum, you can also find leisure and popular reading books in the Ruby Canton Collection.
-See what's new.
+See what's new in Rubies.

 Computers: We have about 150 public computers in the library, many of them on first floor on the north side and also in the Computer Lab.